soderlind/acf-field-date-time-picker/readme.txt

 = 2.1.4 =
 * Fix for English Canadian locale which became Catalan, also fixes other en_*, fr_* and de_* locale.
 = 2.1.3 =
-* Sorry, but 2.1.2 had unfinsihed code, please update to 2.1.3 = 2.1.2 =
+* Sorry, but 2.1.2 had unfinished code, please update to 2.1.3 = 2.1.2 =
 * Tested & found compatible with WP 4.7.
 = 2.1.1 =